pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 > Pratyush Prakhar (5#1NC#4N) - 11/11/2020

+### Tools

+**Enumeration**
+\
+1. nmap
+2. wpscan
+3. LinPeas
+\
+**Brute Forcing**
+1. gobuster
+2. hydra
+\
-So, lets just jump right in and start with enumerating services running on the box.
+So, without wasting anymore time, lets just jump right in and start with enumerating services running on the box.

 ### Services Enumeration

-Ran a quick scan for all ports.
+Ran a quick scan for all ports usinng nmap.
+Nmap is the most widely used tool for service enumeration.
+If it was a local box, we could have used _netdiscover_ to obatin the IP of the box.

 ```bash
 # Nmap 7.91 scan initiated Wed Nov 11 22:40:19 2020 as: